Measurement of the Triple Higgs Coupling at a HE-LHC

 \section{Conclusions}

 We have presented a detailed study of the potential for a $\sqrt{s} = 27\tev$ hadron collider such as HE-LHC to search for di-Higgs production in the $b\bar{b}\gamma\gamma$ final state.
 In addition to the signal, all important backgrounds are simulated using Monte Carlo, with parton-showering and hadronization.
 We consider detector scenarios based on the projected performance of the ATLAS detector at HL-LHC, and estimate the effects of the detector performance using the \Delphes\ package.
 Backgrounds arising from the mistagging of a light flavor jet as a $b$-jet and from jets faking photons in the calorimeter have also been included using a reweighting procedure.
-Compared to the study of~\cite{Goncalves:2018qas}, which also considered measuring $\lambda_3$ at a $27\tev$ collider, we find that the most important background comes from gluon fusion production of a single Higgs in association with additional $b$-jets.
-This work complements the results of~\cite{Goncalves:2018qas} by considering the additional backgrounds arising from the aforementioned $ggF(\gamma\gamma)$, as well as $Z\gamma\gamma$, $t\bar{t}$, $t\bar{t}\gamma$, and QCD backgrounds requiring more than one particle to be misidentified.
+Compared to the study of~\cite{Goncalves:2018yva}, which also considered measuring $\lambda_3$ at a $27\tev$ collider, we find that the most important background comes from gluon fusion production of a single Higgs in association with additional $b$-jets.
+Recent studies \cite{Deutschmann:2018avk} indicate that the QCD corrections to this background may be very large, and our results make clear that further scrutiny of this background in all di-Higgs production searches is necessary.
+This work complements the results of~\cite{Goncalves:2018yva} by considering the additional backgrounds arising from the aforementioned $ggF(\gamma\gamma)$, as well as $Z\gamma\gamma$, $t\bar{t}$, $t\bar{t}\gamma$, and QCD backgrounds requiring more than one particle to be misidentified.

 In our cut-based analysis, we find an expected significance of $4.51 \pm 0.04~\sigma~ (4.70 \pm 0.04~\sigma)$ in the Regular (Improved) calorimeter resolution scenarios, and at the $68\%$ C.L., this sensitivity corresponds to a precision of $46\%~(43\%)$ on the Higgs trilinear coupling, neglecting systematic uncertainties.